agradus/OpenLdocs/docs/documentation/guides/installation_guide.md

 **Hardware requirements:** RAM 4 GB minimum.
 6 GB is recommended.
 1 GHz or faster 32-bit (x86) or 64-bit (x64) processor.

 **User rights  requirements:** Administrative permissions are required to install the software under Microsoft Windows or UNIX system.

-!!! note
-	It is highly recommended to avoid using spaces and special characters in paths.
+**Note:** It is highly recommended to avoid using spaces and special characters in paths.

 ### Common Information about OpenL Tablets WebStudio Instances